aetoropa/temp-attribution-1to31days/README.md

 ## Run the main program

 In the Python script ```estimate_distributions.py``` you need to define 3 sets of parameters, as described in the following 3 subsections.
 The first set defines the parameters that specify the observations which are used in the attribution.
 The second set defines the attribution cases (e.g. pre-industrial, present-day and future years) and the time-period.
 The third set defines how probability for warmer/colder temperatures is calculated, emission scenario and the number of bootstrapping samples.
-In addition to these parameters, you need to define paths for input data and saving the output figures.
+In addition to these parameters, you need to define paths for input data, the output figures and saving the attribution results.

 ### Observation parameters